Westin St. Francis: 1950s to the present

 When Western International became Westin Hotels in 1981, the hotel was also renamed, becoming The Westin St. Francis.

 In March 2016, Anbang Insurance Group, a Beijing-based Chinese insurance company, purchased the property as part of a $6.5 billion deal involving the St. Francis and 15 other luxury hotels and resorts.

 In April 2018, the hotel completed a four-year renovation of its landmark building at a cost of $45 million.
 Work included redecorating guest rooms and corridors, enlarging some bathrooms to include walk-in showers and upgrading the elevator systems to use destination dispatch.

 Labor relations

 Beginning in November 2009 Unite Here Local 2, representing San Francisco hotel workers, asked the public to boycott the Westin St. Francis Hotel because the hotel's owner, Starwood had not renewed a previously settled contract with workers with respect to wages, benefits, and working conditions.
 The hotel was one of eight in San Francisco boycotted, and was scene to many protests including picketing. and even a flash mob.
 In April 2011, the union reached an agreement with Starwood.

+2024 strike

+In September 2024, workers at the Westin St. Francis Hotel went on strike.
+On December 24, 2024, a four-year labor agreement was ratified, thus bringing the strike to an end.